paytonrodman/paytonrodman.github.io/content/project/ese/index.md

   preview_only: false
   alt_text: ""
 ---

+{{% alert note %}}
+This project was a subcomponent of my larger project with the CSIRO, which you can read about here: [The spectral signature of interstellar scintillation](https://payton-rodman.netlify.app/project/csiro/)
+{{% /alert %}}

 Most cases of interstellar scintillation are quite weak, however some events are much more extreme and involve strong lensing of the radio signal by a highly localised, highly dense cloud of ionised material.
 These are known as Extreme Scattering Events, or ESEs.
 They are historically discovered by post-production analysis of lightcurves, however, the ATESE group has now pioneered a new method of real-time spectral analysis.